drmonkeysee/ecs-scheduler/README.md

 3. Add the dead letter queue to the scheduler queue
 4. Make sure the queue name is correct in the corresponding config file

-### Webapi Configuration
+### Application Configuration

-The application configuration file controls the following aspects of the webapi component:
+ECS Scheduler looks for configuration files automatically in the **config/** directory.
+This repository comes with sample configuration files (both default and environment-specific) that contain sample values.
+Configuration controls the following aspects of the application:

-- whether Flask is run in debug more or not
+- Flask debug mode
-- the elasticsearch cluster connectivity
+- elasticsearch cluster connectivity
-- the elasticsearch index name in which to store jobs
+- elasticsearch index name in which to store jobs
-- the SNS queue name to which to send messages to update scheduld when a job is modified
+- SNS queue name used to communicate job updates between webapi and scheduld

-### Scheduld Configuration

-The application configuration file controls the following aspects of the scheduld component:

-- the ECS cluster name to which to send task start commands
+- ECS cluster name in which to start tasks
-- the name to tag ECS tasks with so they can be identified in ECS as being started by scheduld
+- name used to tag tasks in ECS so they can be identified as being started by scheduld
-- the elasticsearch cluster connectivity
-- the elasticsearch index name in which to read and update jobs
-- the SNS queue name from which to read messages when webapi modifies jobs
-- how long to sleep in seconds between polling the SNS queue
+- SQS polling frequency in seconds for scheduld

-## Scheduler Job Details

-## Webapi Details
+## Webapi

-The webapi application is used to interact with ECS scheduler.
+The webapi component is used to interact with ECS scheduler.
 It provides a REST interface to provide getting, creating, updating, and removing jobs from the scheduler.

 The home url `/` returns the list of available endpoints.

 webapi runs as a self-hosted Flask server.
 The usage pattern of webapi makes it unlikely you will need a more sophisticated application server container but if necessary [uWSGI](https://uwsgi-docs.readthedocs.org/en/latest/) can provide multi-process/multi-threading request dispatching and more robust web server hosting.

-### Swagger

 webapi provides a swagger spec at `/spec`.
 This spec can be read by [Swagger UI](https://github.com/swagger-api/swagger-ui).
 You can either build [Swagger UI](https://github.com/swagger-api/swagger-ui) yourself or point official [Swagger test site](http://petstore.swagger.io/) at it.
 For full documentation of the webapi interface consult the swagger spec.

-What follows is a brief overview.
+If you find yourself needing to modify the swagger spec and it appears to be erroring out in [Swagger UI](https://github.com/swagger-api/swagger-ui) I recommend using the node package [swagger-tools](https://www.npmjs.com/package/swagger-tools) to find issues with the spec format.

 The purpose of webapi is to provide a REST api to the ECS scheduler allowing the creation, reading, updating, and deletion of scheduled jobs.
 Jobs are exposed as a single resource with the following operations: